o1-labs/proof-systems/book/src/specs/kimchi.md

 4. sample the `PERMUTS` shifts.

+### Lookup Index

+If lookup is used, the following values are added to the common index:

+**`LookupSelectors`**.
+The list of lookup selectors used.
+In practice, this tells you which lookup tables are used.

+**`TableIds`**.
+This is a list of table ids used by the Lookup gate.

+**`MaxJointSize`**.
+This is the maximum number of columns appearing in the lookup tables used by the lookup selectors.
+For example, the XOR lookup has 3 columns.

 ### Prover Index

 Both the prover and the verifier index, besides the common parts described above, are made out of pre-computations which can be used to speed up the protocol.